 - Generally, you should NOT use modem mode.
-Only select this mode if you are sure this is what you want. - After changing the mode, this device will restart, which will take a few seconds.
-The menu will also change, depending on the mode you are in. - The Wireless Access Point can function in either Router or Modem mode.
-But generally it is not a good idea to combine a Modem with an Access Point, because all data received from the wireless stations will be sent over the modem connection.
-(Since the modem is transparent, it does not examine the traffic to determine whether the traffic is for the LAN or the WAN.) - For details on using Modem Mode, see Chapter 8.
+Only select this mode if you are sure this is what you want - After changing the mode, this device will restart, which will take a few seconds.
+The menu will also change, depending on the mode you are in. - For details on using Modem Mode, see Chapter 8.